Gardimy/Application-deploy/README.md

-# Porfolio: details popup window
+# Porfolio: Validate Contact Form
 A Microverse exercise to implement a popup window that includes the project details in both desktop and mobile.
 <a name="readme-top"></a>